ABHI-742/ABHI-742/README.md

+Absolutely, Abhi!
+Here's your updated markdown with clickable icons for each of your technical skills, using proper image links from official or reliable sources.
+This version is also GitHub-flavored and copy-paste friendly for your README or portfolio:

+---

 # Hi there!
 I'm Abhi Venkata Sri Krishna Devarayalu Anumanchi 👋
 **Full Stack Developer | Cloud Architect | Software Engineer**